 House hunting is an exciting time for prospective buyers, especially first-timers.
 However, all of the real estate lingo can be confusing for a first-time buyer.

 “Single-family home” is a term that buyers will frequently hear during the house-hunting process.
 We’ll explain what a single family home is and what the benefits of owning one are.

-A single-family home is a freestanding structure that is used as a single dwelling.
+What is an example of a single family home?
+A single family home is a freestanding structure that is used as a single dwelling.
 This is different from condos or townhomes that often have multiple units and living spaces in one building.

 No Shared Walls

 Unlike townhouses, condos and apartments, single-family homes do not share any walls with their neighboring structures.

 Single family homes only have one full-size kitchen with a stove and oven.
 You’re probably thinking, what about houses that have a guest suite?
 It’s not uncommon for guest or in-law suites to have a kitchenette.
 However, kitchenettes are different from kitchens; they do not come with a stove or oven.